MTK-Hub/mtk-main/ansible/roles/users/twiest/README.md

 Role Variables
 --------------

-mtk_twiest_uid: The uid for the twiest user
-mtk_twiest_gid: The gid for the twiest group
-mtk_twiest_groups: a comma separated list of groups to which the twiest user should belong
-mtk_twiest_authorized_keys: An array of public keys to add to twiest's authorized_keys file
-mtk_twiest_email: e-mail address for the twiest user
+mtk_users: Contains all user account info mtk_users.twiest.uid: The uid for the twiest user mtk_users.twiest.gid: The gid for the twiest group mtk_users.twiest.groups: a comma separated list of groups to which the twiest user should belong mtk_users.twiest.authorized_keys: An array of public keys to add to twiest's authorized_keys file mtk_users.twiest.email: e-mail address for the twiest user

 Dependencies